xormenter/AnnoMods/README.md

 - Sausage Factory: 6 sausages per minute.
 Can be improved with electricity.
 - Large Rendering Works (Tallow)
 - Large Soap Factory
 - Industrial Pig Farm (requires a silo supplied with Corn + Potatoes; gets a -1000% productivity debuff unless it is supplied with food)

-Additionally, there is a cattle version of the pig farm. *It requires both the Cattle needs to be butchered mod and Jakobs Shared Goods. *

-- Industrial Cattle Farm, produces cattle (requires a silo supplied with Corn + Grain), allows the production of milk from cattle using the 'fertilizer' module
+- Industrial Cattle Farm(requires a silo supplied with Corn + Grain), allows the production of milk from cattle using the 'fertilizer' module

 Thanks to Jakob for making the flour mill ground decal and the wonderful modular ground decal package.

 ## Cattle Needs to be Butchered

 Don't you find it a bit weird that a pig farm produces pigs while a cattle farm produces ... meat?
 Then this mod is for you: Cattle farms now produce cattle instead of meat.
 The cattle then needs to be butchered at a butchery before its meat can be processed.
 Adds two 3d models for the butchery (NW/OW).
 The butchery unlocks at 1 artisan.
 The old world variant employs workers, the new world one jornaleros.
 Both have a production time of 30s.
 Also adds an bigger version of the OW butchery with a production time of 10 seconds.

 ## Small Pier

 Personally, I find the default pier in Anno 1800 quite... ugly.
 It just doesn't fit nicely in my harbors.
 So I made these smaller pier that do not have a big building and thus fit into any harbor you can imagine.
 They are  variations of the normal/advanced pier, so no extra building.
 With appropriate variations (feedback units) for OW, NW, Enbesa.